 Its fruity and herbal (or spicy, depending on the region) notes combine very well with dishes with strong flavours such as chicken tagine, chickpeas and vegetables.

 Malbec tannins can be both young and firm but they are always well-rounded thanks to the polyphenolic maturity of the grapes.
 These textures are so mild that they make it an excellent wine for grilled blue fish (those with firmer flesh such as anchovies, sardines, tuna or bonito) and their vegetable sides.

-Malbec also adapts well to different styles of cooking.
+Malbec at the table also adapts well to different styles of cooking.
 Its smooth feel makes it ideal for Japanese gyoza dumplings and sukiyaky, however when the wine is more juicy and taut it is better to serve it with dishes with more consistent textures such as humus, falafel or the delicious Syrian kibbeh croquettes.